About this site

 Today there are simultaneous and momentous crises before which modern democracies individually and collectively appear impotent.
 These include global warming, ecological collapse, biodiversity loss, social injustice, wealth inequality and a dangerous geostrategic shift.

-This site aims to canvas diverse views and showcase thinking, analysis and research from Europe and around the world, with the aim of contributing to policy debates in Australia.
+- to canvas diverse views and showcase thinking, analysis and research from Europe and around the world, with the aim of contributing to policy debates in Australia; and

 About Mike Scrafton